-I bought my worm bin about 6 years ago and put it in a shady place outside my back door.
+I bought my worm bin 8 years ago and put it in a shady place outside my back door.
 It makes it easy to tip vegetable peelings and leftovers (not tomato, onion, meat or fat drippings though) into the bin.

 Some worms live in the soil, improving soil conditions but the ones I started off buying from a local resident, were Eisenia fetida or red wrigglers that make compost out of organic waste.

 The castings or compost that these worms produce has up to 10 times more nutrients in it than ordinary soil and in a form more readily available to plants, which is good news for your veggies!
 Everything that passes through the gut of an earthworm is coated with beneficial microbes and bacteria which continue to break down organic matter into plant-available nutrients and also suppress the growth of pathogens.
 This means healthy soil and healthy plants.

 My worm farm container is a black circular bin into which up to 4 containers with holes in their bottoms and spacers between them can be added.
 At the bottom of the bin is an outlet with a jug underneath.
 I tip the bin slightly by putting a stone in the appropriate position beneath one of its legs so that the worm wee or vermi-tea can drain out of the bin into the jug.

 Shredded wet newspaper or eggbox is an excellent bed for the first container.
 Then mix some kitchen waste like fruit or vegetable peelings - paw paw, sweet potato, beetroot, carrot, coffee grounds, teabags, crushed egg shells (in moderation) and anything past its best e.g. cucumber, marrows, lettuce, etc.